gaoisbest/NLP-Projects/Machine_reading_comprehension/README.md

     - Step 1: **extracts evidence snippets** by matching question and passage via pointer network.
 Add **passage ranking** as an additional task to conduct multi-task learning.
     - Step 2: generate the answer by **synthesizing the passage, question and evidence snippets** via seq2seq.
 Evidence snippets are labeled as features.
 - [QANet](https://arxiv.org/pdf/1804.09541.pdf)
+    - Data augmentation via backtranslation
+    - the separable convolutions capture the local structure of the context while the self-attention is able to model the global interactions between text
 - [U-Net](https://arxiv.org/pdf/1810.06638.pdf)
     - [Illustration](https://mp.weixin.qq.com/s/VmmWEJJXXGLaE5-mLMZbpQ)